Brandreth Pill Factory

 The former Brandreth Pill Factory is a historic industrial complex located on Water Street in Ossining, New York, United States.
 It consists of several brick buildings from the 19th century, in a variety of contemporary architectural styles.
 In 1980 it was listed on the National Register of Historic Places.

 Most of the original buildings succumbed to fire in the 1870s, but the oldest, a Greek Revival building possibly designed by Calvin Pollard in the 1830s, remains.
 Nearby is a corrugated iron structure that may be the earliest use of that material in Westchester County.
 The main building itself was one of the first to have Otis elevators installed.

 Benjamin Brandreth made his family's popular medicine, said to treat blood impurities, at the factory, starting in the 1830s.
 The factory's construction was the beginning of the industrial development of the Ossining waterfront.
 It continued to be used for manufacturing until the 1940s.
 Some of the smaller buildings remain in use today, although the former main building is vacant.

 The village had been considering a proposal to convert the main factory building to green housing.
 After a proposal to do so failed to gain approval, due in part to flooding concerns in the wake of Hurricane Sandy in 2012, the owners demolished part of the building in 2015.
 The village claimed it was illegal as the permit had expired; the owners claimed otherwise.
+The building was fully demolished in 2016.